ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-ie.md

 ## Requirements

-- An Enterprise File Storage service in your OVHcloud account
+- An Enterprise File Storage service in your OVHcloud account.
+The service can be ordered from the [product page](https://www.ovhcloud.com/en-ie/storage-solutions/enterprise-file-storage/) or your [OVHcloud Control Panel](https://www.ovh.com/manager/#/dedicated/netapp/new)
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie)

 ## Instructions <a name="instructions"></a>